cgspeck/estimateOneCodingTest/README.md

 ## CI

-This code is hosted in a private [Github repository](https://github.com/cgspeck/estimateOne) and there is a Github Actions-based CI workflow setup that runs on every push.
+This code is hosted in a [Github repository](https://github.com/cgspeck/estimateOne) and there is a Github Actions-based CI workflow setup that runs on every push.

 You can view the workflow definition [here](.github/workflows/main.yml).

-I would be happy to grant access to this repository to you on request.